jspspemu/jspspemu/README.md

 You can view the current version here: http://soywiz.github.io/jspspemu/2014-03-24/#samples/ortho.elf

-It uses promises, Audio API, Canvas, WebGL, FullScreen API, File API, Typed Arrays.
+It uses promises, Typed Arrays, Audio API, Canvas, WebGL, FullScreen API, File API and the Gamepad API.
 It will use FileSystem API too.

 At this point it can run some demos.